rstudio/education.rstudio.com/content/blog/2020-02-14-introduction-to-machine-learning-with-the-tidyverse/index.markdown

 <p class="caption">Figure 1: Art by Allison Horst</p>
 </div>

 My colleague [Garrett Grolemund](https://twitter.com/statgarrett?lang=en) and I designed the workshop to provide a gentle introduction to supervised machine learning: concepts, methods, and code.
 Attendees learned how to train and assess predictive models with several common machine learning algorithms, as well as how to do feature engineering to improve the predictive accuracy of their models.
-We focused on learning the basic theory and best practices that support machine learning.
+We focused on learning intuitive explanations of the models and best practices for predictive modeling.
 Along the way, we introduced several core tidymodels packages including [parsnip][parsnip], [recipes][recipes], [rsample][rsample], and [tune][tune], which provide a grammar for modeling that makes it easy to the right thing, and harder to accidentally do the wrong thing.

 <div class="figure" style="text-align: center">
 <a href="https://github.com/allisonhorst/stats-illustrations" target="_blank"><img src="recipes.png" alt="Art by Allison Horst" width="49%" /></a>